Aliases for STK11 Gene

 GeneCards Summary for STK11 Gene

 STK11 (Serine/Threonine Kinase 11) is a Protein Coding gene.
-Diseases associated with STK11 include peutz-jeghers syndrome and intussusception.
+Diseases associated with STK11 include peutz-jeghers syndrome and testicular germ cell tumor.
 Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include identical protein binding and magnesium ion binding.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CAMKK2.

 UniProtKB/Swiss-Prot for STK11 Gene